ProteinDesignLab/protein-design-tutorials/remodel_overview.md

 **Relax** (also called refine or minimization) is a final energy minimization step that is carried out once you have a complete structure (backbone + sidechains).
 It's like when you scoop flour into a cup and shake it around a little to make sure any air pockets collapse and extra stuff falls away, so it all fits together nicely.

 Here is a "subway map" for Remodel.
 It shows the workflow for the three functions/modes just discussed, and some of the common flags that might be used at each step.
-At the end of the day, you actually run Remodel by running (on the command line) the executable `/path/to/remodel.linuxgccrelease` and giving it your a number of arguments.
+At the end of the day, you actually run Remodel by running (on the command line) the executable `/path/to/remodel.linuxgccrelease` (replace `/path/to` with the path to the directory where your Rosetta executables are) and giving it your a number of arguments.
 These arguments/flags/options allow you to give Remodel input structures, and blueprints and instructions for whether and how you want Remodel to do backbone, design, and/or relax on your structure.

 - First you provide your input PDB structure and blueprint, and maybe some constraint or symmetry definition files.
 - Next it enters backbone stage, where it does fragment sampling and loop closure, and which should give you a complete backbone (you can skip this step with `-bypass_fragments` or `-bypass_closure`).